milosgarunovic/ep_booster/docs/README.md

 ---

-The idea with this project is to have it in one place, with some "standards" like to view everything in KiCad and export for manufacturing.
+The idea with this project is to have everything on one place, with some "standards" like to view everything in KiCad and export for manufacturing.

 As a bassist, I'm using EP Booster as always on pedal in vintage mode without a boost, and it gives a nice warmth to my custom bass with jazz pickups, and better thump with my Squier VM Precision with Wilde P-46 pickup.